vinittjain/Underwater-Broadband-Communication/README.md

 * Signal to noise ratio(SNR)

 # **Practical Implementation**
-For our implementation of our models, we have focused on
+For the implementation of our models, we have focused on
-* Modelling various losses using Simulink
+* Modelling various noises and losses using Simulink
 * Implementing the selected techniques
 * Software Simulation using MATLAB
   - Debug the program